Meet the Team

 I am passionate about achieving an increased understanding of what mental health is for everyone.
 Let’s remove the stigma that it has to be a heavy subject or that poor mental health always requires professional help.
 Sometimes the answer can be as simple as an ear to listen.”

-This all changed for me in 2017 when I lost my Mum to suicide, who had been struggling with her mental health for decades.
+This all changed for me in 2017 when I lost my Mum to suicide, who had been struggling with her mental health for as long as I could remember.